 Epicenter - Rima, Tibet (28.5°N 96.5°E)

-Another one which happened on a national day of India.
-Many parts of Assam and Tibet were severely damage to unknown proportions.
+Another one which happened on a national day of India - on the Independence day.
+Many parts of Assam and Tibet were severely damaged to unknown proportions.
 However, Assam bear the most brunt of this quake than that of Tibet.

-The after effects was a strong flooding situation which added to the already scary situation.
+The aftereffects were a strong flooding situation which added to the already scary situation.

 Date - June 12, 1897